Helping Students Become Media Literate and Safer Online

 As a teacher, you have the power to help your students see the world more clearly.
 Now more than ever, young people need critical thinking skills to navigate the media landscape.

-By becoming a Media Literacy Champion, you’ll receive PSHE Association-approved training, an expert-written training handbook, classroom resources, and access to a journalist volunteer who’ll help you set up a pop-up newsroom in your school.
+By becoming a Media Literacy Champion, you’ll receive expert training, a written training handbook, PSHE Association-developed classroom resources, and access to a journalist volunteer who’ll help you set up a pop-up newsroom in your school.
+It’s a one-of-a-kind opportunity and it’s only open to 100 teachers in the UK before February 2024.

 This is your chance to become a Media Literacy Champion and empower your students to become informed and responsible digital citizens.
 Join us now!